MDAlFattah/fibonacchi/README.md

 # fibonacchi
-Test fibonnacci script for jenkins
+Test Fibonnacci script for Jenkins
+This script will find all the Fibonacci numbers using the user's choice.